agungTuanany/Javascript-data-structure-and-algorithm/chapter-1-mastering-Big-O-notation/README.md

 //We found nemo at index "3"
 ```

-In our case, if a condition is met in our case if we find `nemo` just break out
+In our case, if a condition is met; in our case if we find `nemo` just break out
 of this loop.
 Once we found `nemo` we're done, we're not going to loop through
 the rest of the items or array.
 Congratulation, we just made our code a little
 bit more efficient.
 That's a good thing right?